rich21044/Openmower-for-Landroid-WR141E/README.md

 The main thrust of this first stage of the project is to adjust the Openmower motherboard to fit into the available space in the Landroid.

-I am also discussinbg development and asking questions on Discord as @Slartibartfast
+I am also discussing development and asking questions on Discord as @Slartibartfast